-If's near-term science-based emissions reduction targets2 were approved by SBTi in December 2023.
+If's near-term science-based emissions reduction targets3 were approved by SBTi in December 2023.
 SBTi offers different target-setting methodologies for investment operations.
 If has decided to mainly use the Temperature Rating Approach for target-setting.
 Financial institutions may use the Temperature Rating Approach to address and cover corporate instruments, including corporate debt, listed equity and bonds, and private equity and debt.
 Financial institutions can use this approach to determine the current temperature rating of their portfolios, based on the public GHG emissions reduction targets (including science-based targets and any other valid public GHG targets that meet the method criteria) of their investees, and take actions to align their portfolios to ambitious long-term temperature goals by engaging with portfolio companies to set ambitious targets.
 This approach takes an engagement-oriented approach focused on portfolio companies' actions to measure and reduce emissions.
 If uses the Temperature Rating Approach for corporate loans, listed equity, corporate bonds, funds and ETFs.
+Listed equity and bonds represent more than 90 percent of If's total investment portfolio.
 The Sectoral Decarbonisation Approach (SDA), which involves the use of emissions-based physical intensity targets, is used for commercial real estate loans, as the Temperature Rating Approach cannot be used for this asset class.

 Table 3.
-Headline target:
+Headline target